School-Centred Initial Teacher Training

 The School-Centred Initial Teacher Training (SCITT) programme is a teacher-training course in England.

 The SCITT enables graduates to undertake their training within a school environment, leading to Qualified Teacher Status.
 Some SCITT programmes also award a Postgraduate Certificate in Education (PGCE) qualification.

 The programmes cover primary, middle and secondary age ranges and candidates work in a consortium of schools within a designated region.

-The entrance requirements and funding availability is the same as for PGCE courses and applications are also made through the UCAS, where applications can be monitored using UCAS 'Track'.
+The entrance requirements and funding availability is the same as for PGCE courses.
+Applications are also made through UCAS.